smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ① Delete or modify the query template.

-② Date created and date of update.
+② Date of creation and date of update.

 **To modify a query template**